 This reversed wheel traces its roots back to the Dendera zodiac and other artifacts of ancient Egypt.
 Much of the ancient astrology was lost or misinterpreted by Ptolemy and the Greeks, whose ideas still form the basis of today’s astrological traditions (they also believed that the planets revolved around the earth!).
 With Pluto and Saturn now in the sign CAPRICORN, it is an appropriate time to revisit the ancient roots of astrology and rediscover some old gems…

-This universal zodiac forms the basic foundation & background for the horoscope, which is set up like any other horoscope except for being in the equal house format.
+This Universal Zodiac (my name for it) forms the basic foundation & background for the horoscope, which is set up like any other horoscope except for being in the equal house format.
 The interpretation of each house is similar to the conventional approach — it is just the sign & planet associations with each house that are different, with the exception of the 3rd & 9th houses.
 It is on this particular axis that the wheel is flipped, and through the mirror image, the traditional signs associated with the 6th & 12th houses are reversed.
 Perhaps this is how the ancient astrologers kept their special knowledge secret from the masses — they hid it in plain sight!
 This alternative approach to chart interpretation appears to be a much better fit than the “flat” or “natural” chart background commonly used (it only fit for ARIES, anyway).
 The counter-clockwise “flat chart” was not used by the ancients, and was only introduced about a century ago.
 So let’s move forward — and go clockwise!

 Astrology is based upon twelve basic principles, and the simplicity & elegance of the clockwise house system allows for a much easier understanding of one’s horoscope.
 Each house is associated with a sign and a planet which resonate with one of the twelve principles.
 For example, the first house is associated with LEO and the Sun; the second house is associated with CANCER and the Moon.